An independent day school serving grades PK-12 | St. Paul, MN

 Emily King

-Emily King is shifting into the role of Upper School Learning Specialist.
-Emily joined SPA in 2019 and over the years, she has been a key support for students with learning differences, guiding the implementation of learning plans, teaching executive functioning skills, and coaching self-advocacy skills.
-Emily came to us from the Hastings public school district where she taught social studies to 6th and 7th graders and served as an intervention specialist at their Alternative Learning Center.
+Upper School Learning Specialist Emily King supports students in their academic endeavors and helps them navigate changes and decisions that are characteristic of the Upper School years.
+Whether developing learning plans with families, collaborating with faculty to support students, or coaching students in executive functioning skills, she brings a nuanced understanding of neurodiversity and cultivates research-informed strategies that promote both academic success and personal growth.
+Prior to SPA, Emily worked in the Hastings public school district, where she taught social studies to 6th and 7th graders and served as an intervention specialist at their Alternative Learning Center.
 She holds a Bachelor’s degree in Social Science from Augsburg College and is a licensed teacher in secondary education.

 For more information about academic tutoring, learning differences, or the work of the Center for Learning and Teaching, contact Karen Rassmussen.